rossetti/RossettiArenaBook/docs/10-AppDistributionFitting.md

 - To be able model continuous distributions based on data

+- To be able to explain the key issues in pseudo-random number testing

 - To be able to perform basic statistical tests on uniform pseudo-random numbers

 When performing a simulation study, there is no substitution for